Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Introduction

 \subsection{Role of XAI for AI-powered 6G}

 XAI is a promising set of technologies that increases the AI black-box models' transparency to explain why certain decisions were made.
-Especially the high-stake ones that are made for 6G stakeholders, such as service providers, end-users, and legal auditors.
+Especially the high-stakes ones that are made for 6G stakeholders, such as service providers, end-users, and legal auditors.
 XAI is the key to implementing the ``human-centric" AI-powered 6G network.

 Fig. \ref{fig:xai_6g} shows that AI is penetrated in all four layers of the AI-powered 6G network architecture that is proposed in \cite{yang2020ai6Gnetwork}.
 From the bottom-up, the first layer is the \textit{intelligent sensing layer}.
 It is designed to collect data using various sensors (e.g., phones, watches, drones, or vehicles) in multiple scenarios (e.g., space, sea, road, sky, or factory).
 AI technology can facilitate massive data collection to be a real-time, robust, and scalable process.
 For instance, this could be done by smartly utilising the scarce spectrum resources and automatically reporting unreliable data events such as broken sensors.
 XAI can ensure that the whole process works as expected by providing additional information regarding the AI black-box model.
-For example, the legal auditors may use XAI to check any privacy violations in the whole data collection process, which empowers the downstream AI system.
+For example, legal auditors may use XAI to check for any privacy violations in the whole data collection process (e.g., using LIME to check if the most important features leading to a given decision contain private information such as race, gender, or nationality.), which empowers the downstream AI system.